carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

     - You could fix this issue if you knew to configure a larger max heap size for your Java program.

-If you have not heard of these topics before, you would not even know to be worried about their pitfalls.
+If you have not heard of these topics before, you may not even know that you fell into their pitfalls.

 There is no sure fire way to catch unknown unknowns when they are around but we should check under at least one layer of abstraction to look for them.